tlatsas/ignore/README.md

 ignore.py
 ---------

-Get gitignore templates from the [github/gitignore][1] repo.
-It supports viewing and downloading templates.
-It uses the github API.
+Get gitignore templates from the [github/gitignore][1] repository.
+It supports listing and downloading available templates using the github API.

 dependencies
 ------------